Capacity: Advocate

 The applicant argued that the ISA’s exclusion of life partners in permanent opposite-sex life partnerships from inheriting was unconstitutional and sought a reading in of the words “or a partner in a permanent opposite-sex life partnership in which the partners had undertaken reciprocal duties of support and had been committed to marrying each other” wherever the word “spouse” appeared in the section.

-Magona-Dano considered the precedents which developed the law and the “inclusivity approach for the relationships … which in my view may be considered towards what ought to be the outcome of the relief sought by the Applicant.”
+Magona-Dano considered the precedents which developed the law and the “inclusivity approach for the relationships … which in my view may be considered towards what ought to be the outcome of the relief sought by the applicant.”

 She found that the applicant and the deceased were permanent life partners who had undertaken reciprocal duties of support to one another and that there was differential treatment between same-sex couples, who stood to benefit from the ISA even if they were not married, and there was “no legitimate purpose why the heterosexual permanent life partnerships are not having a similar benefit”.

 Noting the traditional prejudice women suffered “after years of dedication and support to the livelihood of a permanent life partnership” Magona-Dano found that there was an infringement of the applicant’s rights to equality and dignity, “as they are being treated differently to their same-sex life partnership, the latter do inherit even if they are not married.
 This discrimination is on specified grounds of marital status, sexual orientation, sex, and gender.”
+She found this differentiation amounted to discrimination which was unfair and unjustified.

-On the challenge to the constitutionality of the ISA, Magona-Dano therefore concluded that “the failure to include the heterosexual partnerships within Section 1(1) of the ISA is unconstitutional to Ms Bwanya’s rights and the rights of all those similar in her circumstances as described by the WLCT [Womens’ Legal Cetre Trust], particularly their rights to equality and dignity in terms of sections 9 and 10 of the Constitution.
+On the challenge to the constitutionality of the ISA, Magona-Dano therefore concluded that “the failure to include the heterosexual partnerships within Section 1(1) of the ISA is unconstitutional to Ms Bwanya’s rights and the rights of all those similar in her circumstances as described by the WLCT [Womens’ Legal Centre Trust], particularly their rights to equality and dignity in terms of sections 9 and 10 of the Constitution.
 The impact of the impugned provision unfairly discriminates and cannot be justified in our constitutional order.”

 Magona-Dano found that the doctrine of precedent precluded the challenge to the MSSA.
 The application, therefore, succeeded in respect of the challenge to the constitutionality of the Intestate Succession Act.